 Grand Central Terminal

 Have you passed through Grand Central Terminal Yet?
 If not, let’s go now!
-With 4 days in New York, Grand Central is another must.
-And to think many of us locals potentially take this iconic landmark for granted.
+And to think, many of us locals potentially take this iconic landmark for granted.

 Grand Central Terminal opened to the public on February 2, 1913, and has around 750,000 visitors a day.
 It is even said to be the second most visited place in New York, with Times Square being the first.